B-Interactive/cloudflare-stream-wordpress/README.md

 - Can select Cloudflare media domain, including new account specific sub-domain.
 - Can set poster/thumbnail location globally, and per-video.
 - Can specify a poster/thumbnail URL per-video.
+- Secure methods for storing the API token and Cloudflare account ID.

 ## Installation